verilog-to-routing/vtr-verilog-to-routing/doc/src/vpr/command_line_usage.rst

 .. option:: --place_quench_algorithm {bounding_box | criticality_timing | slack_timing}

     Controls the algorithm used by the placer during placement quench.
     The algorithm options have identical functionality as the ones used by the option ``--place_algorithm``.
+If specified, it overrides the option ``--place_algorithm`` during placement quench.

     **Default:**  ``criticality_timing``